 His look doesn’t matter though – he’s an amazing character actor, able to give incredible performances in both drama and comedy, and it’s just a shame that he chose to retire when he did, only making limited appearances since.

 If you’re struggling with hair loss, one option is to ride it out like Joe, and get into hats.
-Here are my recommendations for the best hats for bald guys.
+Don’t panic – the claim that wearing hats regularly can cause baldness is just a myth, so here are my recommendations for the best hats for bald guys.

 We are sorry that this post was not useful for you!